-The name Faraday’s Law of Electromagnetic Induction is given in the name of a famous scientist Michael Faraday in 1930’s.
+The name Faraday’s Law of Electromagnetic Induction is given in the name of a famous scientist Michael Faraday in the 1930’s.
 It gives the relationship between electric voltage and changing magnetic field.
-Faraday’s Law of Electromagnetic Induction states that “ the magnitude of voltage is directly proportional to the rate of change of flux.” that means voltage is induced in the circuit when there is relative motion between a magnetic field an the conductor.
+Faraday’s Law of Electromagnetic Induction states that “ the magnitude of voltage is directly proportional to the rate of change of flux.” that means the voltage is induced in the circuit when there is relative motion between a magnetic field and the conductor.

 In a closed circuit when the current flows and the emf is induced, therefore the phenomenon by which an emf is induced in a circuit when magnetic flux linking with it changes is called Electro Magnetic Induction.

 This can be explained by taking an example

 Consider a coil having a large number of turns to which the galvanometer is connected